UtahRETC/JavaProgrammer1Class2017/modules/review_02/review_02_outline.md

 ## TODO:

 - Slides for class.
 Marcos will start putting together the slides.
 But we need to decide who is going to talk about what.

-- **WIP** Compile list of homework
+- Compile list of homework
   Come up with good description for all assignments that we can put in writing and examplain during class.